 Understanding the social, political, economic and financial issues affecting health care will provide students with the knowledge to transfer to a baccalaureate program and become effective health care managers.
 The components of finance, technology, health care policy and economics that comprise the U.S. health care system and how each element interrelates with one another are emphasized in this curriculum.

-Students interested working in health care but in non-direct patient care environments are encouraged to apply to this program.
+Students interested in working in health care but in non-direct patient care environments are encouraged to apply to this program.